Global Health Chronicles

 Partial Transcript: We formed a lot of partnerships, as I mentioned, to try and accomplish the task of the Unaffected Countries Team.

-Keywords: A. Greiner; assessment; contact tracing; evaluation; planning; preparation; quarantine; sample transport; specimen transport; WHO
+Keywords: A. Greiner; WHO; assessment; contact tracing; evaluation; planning; preparation; quarantine; sample transport; specimen transport

 Subjects: Senegal; United States.
 Agency for International Development; World Health Organization